sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 <img src="{{site.baseurl}}/img/user-journey.png" class="pull-right img-big" alt="The user journey" width="250">

 Test by scripting was introduced in sitespeed.io 8.0 and Browsertime 4.0 and makes it possible to measure a user journey.
-A user going to miltiple pahges, clicking on links, log in, adding items to the cart ... yeah do whatever you want.
+A user visiting multiple pages, clicking on links, log in, adding items to the cart ... yeah do whatever you want.

 Scripting work the same in Browsertime and sitespeed.io, the documentation here are for both of the tools.